Dear You: Background

 Jawbreaker released their third studio album 24 Hour Revenge Therapy in February 1994 through Tupelo Recording Company and The Communion Label.
 It was quickly overshadowed by the popularity of Dookie (1994) by Green Day and Smash (1994) by the Offspring, both of which pushed pop-punk and punk rock into the mainstream.
 In turn, major labels wanted to replicate the success of these two releases with bands of their own, taking acts from the underground.
-A month before the album's release, vocalist and guitarist Blake Schwarzenbach taped demos of songs that would appear on the band's fifth album, including one of "Jet Black".
-Jawbreaker began playing 500-capacity venues as a result, on their seven-week tour of the United States in March.
-During this trek, they debuted five new songs, such as "Accident Prone" and "Basilica", two ballads in the vein of their second album Bivouac (1992), and "Shirt" and "Sister", two 24 Hour Revenge Therapy-styled romantic songs.
+A month before the album's release, vocalist and guitarist Blake Schwarzenbach taped demos of songs that appeared on the band's fourth album, including one of "Jet Black".
+Jawbreaker began playing venues with capacities over 500 as a result on their seven-week-long tour of the United States in March.
+Journalist Dan Ozzi, in his book Sellout: The Major-Label Feeding Frenzy That Swept Punk, Emo, and Hardcore 1994–2007 from 2021, said the material on 24 Hour Revenge Therapy strengthened the audience's relationship to Jawbreaker, which in turn made their live performances more intense.
+The fallout from this meant that the band was more appealing to record label A&R representatives, as the shows were full of hundreds of fans that knew the words of the songs.

+During this trek, Jawbreaker debuted five new songs, including as "Accident Prone" and "Basilica" in the vein of their second album Bivouac (1992).
+"Shirt" and "Sister" also debuted, both romantic songs in the style of 24 Hour Revenge Therapy.
 They received backlash from readers of the punk zine Maximum Rocknroll and people in the East Bay region of San Francisco, California.
 The band were already being criticized for touring with Nirvana sometime prior, as well as for dropping their earlier material from their live shows and Schwarzenbach's voice changing as a result of throat surgery.
+In interviews and interactions with crowd members and friends, the band were being repeatedly asked if they had or were going to sign to a major label.
+During gigs, Schwarzenbach had to preface "Indictment", which talked about the relationship between music and companies, telling their audiences that they intended to remain independent.
+This was done nightly, even though industry people attended the shows.
 While this was occurring, Tupelo and Communion struggled to tackle demand from fans and press.
-Jawbreaker went on a short, ten-day tour on the US West Coast with Jawbox in July 1994; the members of the former asked the latter about their experiences with major label Atlantic Records.
+Jawbreaker went on a short, ten-day-long tour on the U.S. West Coast with Jawbox in July 1994.
+The members of Jawbreaker asked Jawbox about their experiences with major label Atlantic Records.
 Shortly after this, they recorded a demo of "I Love You So Much It's Killing Us Both".
-Jawbreaker were then approached by Geffen Records; around this time, they became aware that other labels were interested in them.